kleinfreund/kleinfreund.de/src/posts/2019-04-08-css-only-dark-mode.md

 ## Theming with custom properties

-That’s right, CSS custom properties 🤗.
+That’s right, CSS custom properties <span aria-label="Happy Face With Hugging Hands" role="image">🤗</span>.
 We will make use of the cascade and the fact that all custom properties are inherited.
 The following CSS shows how, based on the checkbox’s checked state, we override a set of custom properties responsible for the color theme.

 ```css
 :root {